Latest Mosquito Testing Results

 Page 6 of 7

-A second Connecticut resident has tested positive for West Nile virus (WNV) infection.
+The Connecticut Department of Public Health announced that a Connecticut resident has tested positive for West Nile virus infection.

 State Mosquito Monitoring Program Begins Testing for Mosquito-Borne Viral Diseases